intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 `dataset` | A canonical set of pre-configured data attributes. | If missing the `dataset` in the *href* attribute of each data item in the body parameter is used instead.

 ### Query parameters
-There are no query paramters for the `/devices` route.
+There are no query parameters for the `/devices` route.